smohadjer/durst/README.md

 Durst is a minimal shop to allow club members purchase drinks at their club.
 It is built using MERN stack (MongoDB, Express, React, Node.js).

-A product's price can not be changed.
-When we need to change the price we must create a new product with a new uid and set the old product's status to discontinued so it can not be ordered with the old price anymore.
-This will ensure old orders show correct prices.

 ### Database Design
 ````
 Interface Product {